-Finally 4 months after sowing, which is very late because of obvious weather reasons, I was able to harvest some really good looking and beetroot.
+Finally 4 months after sowing the beetroot seeds, which is very late for beetroots, I was able to harvest some really good looking and beetroot.
 Most years I grow quite a few varieties, and I used to like Cylindra but in my heavy soil at the allotment I decided not to bother with it this year as the roots tend to get deformed.
 I planted the seeds direct outside in late March in hope of a baby beetroot harvest in June, but had to wait until the first week of august unfortunately.

 The seeds went into drills, and germinated after about 14 days and started to grow really well but the weather wasn’t on their side later on.
 I sow them 3 – 4 cm deep and normally have the first small roots in June, and from then on I can pick few beetroot every weekend throughout the summer well into the autumn.

 I am growing Boltardy which is bred for bolt – resistance but to be honest I have never had problem with beetroot bolting, and believe me I have tried many varieties.
 Boltardy is a bit faster than Detroit in my opinion but Detroit produce larger roots.
 And my third choice this year is Bull’s blood for its leaves for salads, but you can of course eat the roots as well just like a normal beetroot.
 Bull’s blood is the slowest of the three; let’s see how big it will grow by the end of the season.
 Here is the range of seeds we sell.

 I would call it Super-Root really as beetroot is so good for you.
 So you should really grow and eat more and not only because it is believed to be an aphrodisiac since Roman times.
 Research shows that beetroot can boost stamina; no wonder as it contains iron, magnesium, zinc, potassium, Vitamins A, B1,2,3,6, C and folic acid, also soluble fiber and powerful antioxidants.